UMBC-EEHPC/AIdeckTestbed/Documentation/GAP8.md

 ## Timers

 The GAP8 has several timers, which are each fed by a variety of clock sources such as frequency locked loops (FLL), FLLs with a prescaler, a 32 kHz clock crystal, and external events.
-The actual timers available on the GAP8 are a rather confusingly described in the manual.
+The actual timers available on the GAP8 are rather confusingly described in the manual.
 It states there's 5 timers total, 4 advanced timers which each have 4 PWM outputs, as well as a single 32 bit SysTick timer.
 The 4 PWM timers make sense, however, there is no singular 32 bit SysTick timer, what this likely refers to is the 32 bit timer used by the Fabric Controller, as well as the other 32 bit timer used by the cluster cores as a group.
 These two 32 bit timers can be combined to form a 64 bit timer value.
 The Fabric Controller is the main timer used by this project, luckily the GAP SDK provides a simple wrapper for reading the current timer value, rt_time_get_us().

 ## UART